Human blunders seen at heart of Italy ship disaster

 "At all times the master is responsible for the safe navigation of a ship, and he ultimately bears the risk responsibility here."

-The operator of 114,500-ton Costa Concordia said the captain's actions had caused the tragedy in which at least six people died.
+The operator of 114,500-tonne Costa Concordia said the captain's actions had caused the tragedy in which at least six people died.

 Dalby said there were also questions about whether there were enough qualified crew with maritime experience on board, rather than staff whose role was in passenger hospitality.